 How to Make a Chart in Excel

-Once you input your data and select the cell range, you’re ready to choose your chart type to display your data.
+After you input your data and select the cell range, you’re ready to choose the chart type.
 In this example, we’ll create a clustered column chart from the data we used in the previous section.

 Step 1: Select Chart Type

 Once your data is highlighted in the Workbook, click the Insert tab on the top banner.
 About halfway across the toolbar is a section with several chart options.
 Excel provides Recommended Charts based on popularity, but you can click any of the dropdown menus to select a different template.

 - From the Insert tab, click the column chart icon and select Clustered Column.

 - Excel will automatically create a clustered chart column from your selected data.
 The chart will appear in the center of your workbook.

 - To name your chart, double click the Chart Title text in the chart and type a title.
 We’ll call this chart “Product Profit 2013 - 2017.”